 The R-rated comedy about a year in the life of high school students Stacy (Jennifer Jason Leigh), Linda (Phoebe Cates), Mark (Brian Backer) and Mike (Robert Romanus) also arrived with a host of future A-list movie and TV stars among its supporting cast: Sean Penn, Nicolas Cage, Forest Whitaker, Judge Reinhold, Eric Stoltz, and Anthony Edwards.
 In the case of teacher Mr. Hand, the actor was Ray Walston, known by many as the star of 1960s TV show, My Favorite Martian.

-The movie debuted at #7 over opening weekend box office, a position the movie would hold for week number.
+The movie debuted at #7 over opening weekend box office, a position the movie would hold for week number two.
 As word of mouth about Fast Times began to spread across the country organically, the movie surged at the box office as the studio expanded the number of theaters it was being shown in by more than 200.
 Over the weekend of September 3, 1982, Fast Times at Ridgemont High had climbed to the #3 movie in America.

 The movie thrived at the box office, despite the studio's reluctance to really support Fast Times.
 The fear was that high school movies just couldn't be taken seriously.
 “That was strange to all of us,” Crowe told Variety in 2017.
 “So we banded together to make this movie where parents barely existed.
 It was raw in what it was showing.
 There was pot smoking and abortion and all of this stuff.”

 When the movie with a meager $4.5 million budget pulled in more than $27 million, Universal had to admit they underestimated Fast Times at Ridgemont High from the start.